 EUCLID's primary mission is to train current and future government staff, especially for its Participating Parties.

-Important note: EUCLID (Euclid University - Pôle Universitaire Euclide) should not be confused with the Euclid Consortium (Pôle d'Extension Universitaire Euclide).
+Important note: EUCLID (Euclid University - Pôle Universitaire Euclide) should not be confused with the Euclid (University) Consortium (Pôle d'Extension Universitaire Euclide).
 The Consortium is a group of universities / institutions created in 2005 and which formed the academic foundation for EUCLID.
 The Consortium (extension of UNDT - Chad, UBRC - Central African Republic, ULI - Belgium) is not a degree-granting institution but it organizes programs on behalf of the universities with possible joint degree issuance by UNDT (the University of N'Djamena) or UBRC (the University of Bangui) and EUCLID.

 EUCLID was formally established in 2008 as an international educational framework with international legal personality (see above) and a charter or degree-granting authority by the governments of the Participating Parties (Article 1b):

 "EUCLID is chartered to confer diplomas, degrees and completion certificates accredited by the ministries of Education of the Participating Parties."

 With the complementary framework of the Euclid Consortium (which is a network of universities), select EUCLID programs may also qualify for joint-degree granting with UBRC (the University of Bangui) or UNDT (the University of N'Djamena), which is a full member of the International Association of Universities.

 Temporary 2008-2011 per Statutes III, Euclid Consortium offices at ULI